 Wearing a belt will draw attention to your waist area, which, for most pears, is considered to the ‘problem area.’
-Avoid wide belts where possible as they will emphasise both the size of your hips and waist.
+Avoid wide belts where possible as they will emphasize both the size of your hips and waist.

 The secret to dressing for your pear body shape is to attract attention upwards and away from your lower body.
-Wearing a scarf or statement jewellery like a necklace or earrings is great for doing just this.
+Wearing a scarf or statement jewelry like a necklace or earrings is great for doing just this.

 Golden rules for dressing your pear body shape: